-If you lay out every step in a document, everyone in a team knows what they are required to do in order for the process to be carried out.
+If your layout every step in a document, everyone in a team knows what they are required to do in order for the process to be carried out.
 Should a crucial employee be hit by a bus or have to leave, there’s no risk of them taking their process business knowledge with them.

-Management are able to see whether they are achieving the desired results or if they should try a different angle.
+Management is able to see whether they are achieving the desired results or if they should try a different angle.
 Enabling business process improvement and identifying weak processes and fine-tuning.

 A certain amount of work is required when documenting processes and procedures, however, rest assured it is time and effort well spent.

-Process document outline the steps necessary to complete a procedure, task or process.
+Process documents outline the steps necessary to complete a procedure, task or process.
 The end result will be a more efficient business in which everyone knows their role and responsibilities and increased productivity.